Mortal Kombat (1995 film): Legacy and re-evaluation

 Cary Hiroyuki Tagawa's take on Shang Tsung is now regarded as the ideal portrayal of the sorcerer.
 JoBlo.com noted that every actor who has taken the role since has been compared to Tagawa, commenting that his delivery "has all the cadence and embellished style like he's on Broadway, but he holds himself physically like he's just casually laying down the law.
 Tagawa is Shang Tsung."
 Screen Rant reported that while they felt all the main cast members were equally outstanding, Tagawa was "the best casting of the movie to many".
 Christopher Lambert as Lord Rayden has also received positive coverage with JoBlo.com commenting that he "lent the production maturity and star power" while CBR mentioned that he "steals every scene he appears, delivering ridiculous lines like, 'The fate of billions depends upon you,' before laughing and apologizing".

 Mortal Kombat 11 paid tribute to the first movie with numerous Easter eggs as well as bringing back Cary Hiroyuki Tagawa to play Shang Tsung in the "Aftermath" storyline.
 Subsequent downloadable content would feature voices and likenesses from Christopher Lambert, Linden Ashby and Bridgette Wilson-Sampras as Raiden, Johnny Cage and Sonya Blade, respectively.

+Home media

+Mortal Kombat was released on VHS on December 27, 1995, by Turner Home Entertainment.
+It proved successful in the home video market, and was one of the top-25 selling videos of 1996 in the United States.
+The film was released on DVD on March 26, 1997, by New Line Home Video (one of the titles available on the format’s U.S. launch).
+It was later released on Blu-ray on April 19, 2011, by Warner Home Video.
+A 4K UHD Blu-ray edition (as part of the Mortal Kombat Kollection with Mortal Kombat: Annihilation) was released by Arrow Video on June 30, 2026.